 Figure 2: The partial cut and re-plating of tin on the half of the sidewall of a QFN package – section enlarged on right

 Tin plating provides a protective cover over the exposed copper.
 During the PCB assembly process, the solder joint will extend from the underside of the pad up the sidewall, resulting in an enhanced solder joint between the component and board.
 AVI can now assess the presence of a solder joint on all sides of the device.
-The presence of the side fillet indicates a higher probability of a complete joint, but can't guarantee this inspection at zero parts per minute (PPM) without x-ray inspection.
+The presence of the side fillet indicates a higher probability of a complete joint, but can't guarantee this inspection at zero parts per million (PPM) without x-ray inspection.
 Solder de-wetting under the component can still occur due to poor paste block during the printing or PCB land oxidation, and this rate is best estimated as the de-wet PPM of the PCB lands for other non-QFN devices in the same assembly.

 Figures 3 through 6 highlight the solder joint between a QFN lead frame and a PCB with a clear exposed toe fillet, which assists with AVI and removes any false assembly failures.